What Causes ECU Failure?

 Every electrical system experiences variations and brief periods of heightened (and decreased) electric currents.
 These are commonly referred to as electrical transients.

-An ECU module – and all other electronic components – should have adequate protection against these electrical transients.
-If they don’t, too much current passes through them, doing irreparable damage.
+An ECU module – and all other electronic components – should have sufficient protection against these electrical transients.
+If they don’t, too much current passes through them, doing irreversible damage.

-As well as the transients from the car’s electrical system, there can be other causes – for instance, connected devices or off-board chargers.
+As well as the transients from the car’s electrical system, there can be other causes – for instance, connected devices or external power origins.

 There isn’t much supplementary anyone can do to shield themselves against vehicular electrical transients.
 However, do ensure that you use all external devices securely.
 Follow the manufacturer’s instructions to the letter.